claroline/Claroline/docs/sections/api/serializer.md

 **Namespace :** `MyVendor\MyBundle\Serializer\MySerializer`

-**Dependency Injection Tag :** `claroline.api.serializer`
+**Dependency Injection Tag :** `claroline.serializer`

-The `Serializer` is a service responsible of the serialization/deserialization of an Entity (and it's associations).
+The `Serializer` is a service in charge of the serialization/deserialization of an Entity (and it's associations).

 > **Note**
 >
 > All entities in the application don't require their own serializer.
 In most cases, there is only one `Serializer`
-> for each objects exposed in the [JSON API](sections/json/index.md) (which includes a main Entity and it's associations).
+> for each object exposed in the [JSON API](sections/json/index.md) (which includes a main Entity and it's associations).
 >
 > Some complex cases (like quiz resource) use multiple serializers for development purposes.
-> In this cases, the additional serializers SHOULD NOT be registered in the `SerializerProvider`.
+> In these cases, the additional serializers SHOULD NOT be registered in the `SerializerProvider`.

 ### Register into the `SerializerProvider`